 This is one of the most special places in Berlin, and watching a sunset here has a kind of vast, otherworldly quality to it.
 Tempelhof is the defunct airport of the GDR.
 Today its former landing strips provide a unique track for joggers, cyclists and skaters.
 In summer the huge area, which includes a permaculture and community garden, is transformed into a festival-like affair, as friends gather with music, food and beer and give thanks to the last light of the setting sun.

 This gorgeous, grassy banked canal draws hoards of people to its edge during the closing hours of the day.
 Watching the light turn the water into dreamy pinks and oranges is something special, and the collective atmosphere, when the sunset hits your face, is tangible.
-There are a few options to choose from along the riverside; Admiralbrücke tends to draw a lot of people playing the guitar, while the Hobrechtbrücke or Glogauer Brücke offer great sundowner respite, and you can always trust in the Späti round the corner when you need a refill.
+There are a few options to choose from along the riverside; Admiralbrücke tends to draw a lot of people playing the guitar, while the Hobrechtbrücke or Glogauer Brücke offer great sundowner respite, and you can always trust in the Späti around the corner when you need a refill.

-Not far from Elsebrücke, this former east Berlin neighborhood is settled in a bank of the Spree river.
+Not far from Elsebrücke, this former east Berlin neighbourhood is settled in a bank of the Spree river.
 The sunset here by the Spree riverbanks is stunning.
 Find a spot at Regattaufer Park and watch this spectacle of nature.
 Gaze at the boats floating, coming and going, and enjoy the scenic views of the Island of Youth on the other side.

 One of the most famous and important monuments in Germany.
 A former symbol of the divided city that is now a symbol of unity.
 It was built in a neo-classical style in the 18th century.
 It’s a beautiful structure and a must-see while in Berlin.
 It’s also breathtaking at night when it is all lit up and sunset hits your face.